Toglefritz/flutter_splendid_ble/README.md

 **Prerequisites**
 Ensure that you have already checked the Bluetooth adapter status as shown above to ensure that Bluetooth is turned on and available for scanning.
-You should also handle the necessary permissions for Bluetooth usage as required by the platform (e.g., location permissions for Android).
+You should also handle the necessary permissions for Bluetooth usage as required by the platform (e.g., location permissions for Android depending upon Android OS version, and Bluetooth permissions for all platforms).

 **Starting the Scan**
 In the example below, the `_startBluetoothScan` method is responsible for initiating a scan for BLE devices.
-It uses the Flutter BLE plugin's scanning method, which typically takes filters and settings as parameters to customize the scan behavior.
+It uses the Flutter Splendid BLE plugin's scanning method, which typically takes filters and settings as parameters to customize the scan behavior.

 - *filters*: This parameter allows you to specify the criteria for devices to be discovered.
 For example, you can filter by service UUIDs, device name, etc.